PA Clinical Precepting

 - Establish an Affiliation Agreement: Cedarville University requires a fully executed affiliation agreement with each practice and hospital involved in supervised clinical practice experiences.

-- Complete a Preceptor Profile form to tell us about your eligibility to precept and practice characteristics.
+- Complete a Preceptor Site Profile form to tell us about your eligibility to precept, practice characteristics, and your estimated number of annual clinical rotation slots for our students.

 3 Preceptor Orientation and Training